Description

 Growing Tip

 Sow 5 seeds per hill, 4' apart.
 Thin to best 2-3 plants.
 Squash seeds dislike cold soil.
-It's better to wait until the soil is warm to plant the seeds.
+It's better to wait until the soil is warm to the touch first thing in the morning to plant the seeds.

 Learn More